The Dangers of Beryllium

 Besides the lungs, your skin and eyes can also suffer due to beryllium exposure.
 You can develop contact dermatitis, which causes itching, swelling, and blisters.
 With your eyes, the membrane over the surface of your eyes can become inflamed and red.
 These conditions can be painful and lead to problems like infections and blurry vision.

 Beryllium can cause permanent damage to your body, which can prevent you from working and living your normal life.
 If you have suffered from beryllium exposure, you should not let this employer negligence go unpunished.
-To stand up for your rights, contact a tenacious Raleigh workers’ compensation lawyer from the Law Office of Sam Scudder, at 919-851-3311 today.
+To stand up for your rights, contact a tenacious Morehead City workers’ compensation lawyer from the Law Office of Sam Scudder, at 919-851-3311 today.